-Accessing Compiler Collection Tools and Man Pages
+Accessing Sun Studio Software and Man Pages

-The compiler collection components and man pages are not installed into the standard /usr/bin/ and /usr/share/man directories.
-To access the compilers and tools, you must have the compiler collection component directory in your PATH environment variable.
-To access the man pages, you must have the compiler collection man page directory in your MANPATH environment variable.
+The Sun Studio software and its man pages are not installed into the standard /usr/bin/ and /usr/share/man directories.
+To access the software, you must have your PATH environment variable set correctly (see "Accessing the Software" on page xvi).
+To access the man pages, you must have the your MANPATH environment variable set correctly (see "Accessing the Man Pages" on page xvii.).